202nd Rifle Division (Soviet Union): Second Battle of Târgu Frumos

 By April 24 the division had been moved eastward and come under command of 33rd Corps.
 Marshal Konev was still determined to take Iași and organized a new offensive to begin on May 1.
 As part of this 2nd Tank Army was to support 27th Army in recapturing Târgu Frumos by enveloping the town from the east and then exploiting towards Vaslui in the south or through Slobodzia to capture Iași.
 In order to disguise his intent the 337th Rifle Division conducted a reconnaissance-in-force against the Romanian 18th Mountain Infantry Division on the morning of the 24th, followed the next day with an assault by the 78th, 180th and 202nd Divisions of 33rd Corps, supported by the 103rd Tank Brigade, between the villages of Tăutești and Vânători.
-By day's end the infantry and tanks managed to wedge up to 3km deep into the Romanian defenses on a 5km front but the arrival of German reinforcements from IV Corps restored the Romanian positions and 33rd Corps withdrew to its start line by the end of April 28.
+By day's end the infantry and tanks managed to wedge up to 3 km deep into the Romanian defenses on a 5 km front but the arrival of German reinforcements from IV Corps restored the Romanian positions and 33rd Corps withdrew to its start line by the end of April 28.

 On May 1 the shock groups of 27th Army attempted to carry out reconnaissances, but were met by German artillery fire and bombing attacks.
 33rd Corps was still concentrated northwest of Iași with directions to join the offensive if 35th Guards Corps' attack succeeded.
 The 202nd, 78th and 337th Divisions were deployed in a single echelon with little armor support, facing two regiments of the German 46th Infantry Division.
 The Corps received orders from General Trofimenko on the same day to begin to attack at 0615 hours on May 2 following an artillery preparation.
 It did so but achieved no success after encountering stubborn resistance and was fighting in its previous positions at day's end.
 It took 15 Romanian soldiers as prisoners but itself suffered 24 killed and 113 wounded.
 While 35th Guards Corps had made some initial gains against Großdeutschland it had since stalled and by May 4 Konev gave up all hopes of resuming his offensive.